Voxtel C110 - Cordless phone AEG - Free user manual and instructions

 3 INTENDED USE

-This telephones is intended to be connected to a public analogue telephone network or to an analogue extension of an approved compatible PBX system.
+This telephone is intended to be connected to a public analogue telephone network or to an analogue extension of an approved compatible PBX system.

 4 GETTING TO KNOW YOUR PHONE